Let’s Move: Children with Cerebral Palsy

 - Pedal with Pete Award: Study on Joint Decision Making in Supported Mobility Devices

 We are also an official site for the North American Cerebral Palsy Research Network (CPRN).
 Treatment data from more than 20 sites in the CPRN registry enables clinician researchers to find practice variation, examine outcomes of care and create quality initiatives to improve outcomes for all patients with CP across the lifespan regardless of where they are treated.

 About Dr. Kristie Bjornson

-Kristie Bjornson, PT, PhD, MS is an Associate Professor, Developmental Medicine, Pediatrics, Adjunct Research Professor, Rehabilitation Medicine at the University of Washington and Seattle Children’s Research Institute.
+Kristie Bjornson, PT, PhD, MS is a Professor, Developmental Medicine, Pediatrics; Adjunct Research Professor, Rehabilitation Medicine at the University of Washington and Seattle Children’s Research Institute.
 She is also a Pediatric Physical Therapist with over 40 years of clinical experience in settings such as the NICU, public schools, birth-to-three centers, and at Seattle Children’s in Seattle, Washington.